sarnold/meta-small-arm-extra/README.rst

   - add meta-small-arm-extra to bblayers **below** the meta-yocto-bsp layer
   - set your preferred kernel to linux-boneblack

-* Ifyou select an oe-core-* branch and use meta-ti or meta-beagleboard, then
+* If you select an oe-core-* branch and use meta-ti or meta-beagleboard, then

   - add meta-small-arm-extra to bblayers **above** the meta-ti/bb layer
   - set your preferred kernel to linux-bb-kernel